 Butterfly Shrimp stuffed with Crab (South Branch Tavern & Grille, Chicago)

-To split a food in half but not cutting the entire way through, instead folding out in a butterfly shape.
-This exposes more surface area to the heat source, and helps the food cook evenly and quickly.
+To split a food in half but not cut the entire way through, instead folding out in a butterfly shape.
+This exposes more surface area to the heat source and helps the food cook evenly and quickly.

 This is when food is heated in water to just below the boiling point.

 Where the edge of one or more pieces of dough is pinched together to seal together and form a decorative edge.